search icon

 Limited Personal Liability Considerations

 Many believe that limited personal liability is the same as no personal liability.
-This is incorrect because there are instances where the owner of an LLC or Corporation may be personally liable.
+This is incorrect because there are instances where the owner of an LLC or corporation may be personally liable.
 That’s one of the limited personal liability disadvantages: it’s not absolute.
 For example, if the LLC owner personally guarantees a loan for the LLC, they would be individually liable if the LLC defaults.

-The owner of an LLC or corporation could also be personally liable if they commingle funds (mixing their personal and business funds), use business expenses for personal expenses, or engage in fraudulent activity.
+The owner of an LLC or corporation could also be personally liable if they commingle funds (mixing their personal and business funds), use business funds for personal expenses, or engage in fraudulent activity.
 A court or a creditor may be able to get around the limited liability of a corporation to hold an owner personally responsible for these problematic activities.
 This is referred to as “piercing the corporate veil.”

 Limited Personal Liability Examples